 – Second Line serves New Orleans-style food (especially po-boys) and craft cocktails

-– For breakfast: Cafe Eclectic, Celtic Crossing (weekend brunch only at Celtic)
+– For breakfast: Cafe Eclectic, The Liquor Store

 – For bar hopping/late-night eating: Young Ave Deli, Alchemy, Sweet Grass Next Door, Local on the Square

 – Soul Fish Cafe serves soul food in a casual atmosphere

 – Aldo’s is a chill pizza joint next to Memphis Made Taproom (they also have a downtown location)

 – Bounty is a farm-to-table upscale eatery on Broad Avenue with a lovely cocktail menu